Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 4. Jasprit Bumrah – The Modern-Day Maestro (Fastest: 153.3 km/h)

-Bumrah’s rise has been revolutionary — pace, control, and deadly yorkers.
+Bumrah’s rise has been revolutionary — pace, control, and deadly yorkers make him arguably the best fast bowler in India of the modern era.

 • Matches: 190+